Coronavirus (COVID 19) Information

 The Galveston Wharves at the Port of Galveston remains open for business.

-The Galveston Wharves Administrative office continues to be open with employees diligently working remotely from home to stay safe, while the Galveston Wharves Police and Security, Construction and Maintenance, and other essential personnel continue to work on the waterfront while taking protective measures.
+The Galveston Wharves Executive office continues to be open with employees working in the office following COVID-19 protocols to stay safe, while the Galveston Wharves Police and Security, Construction and Maintenance, and other essential personnel continue to work on the waterfront while taking protective measures.

 The next Board of Trustees of the Galveston Wharves meeting is scheduled for Tuesday, January 26 at 9:00 AM.
 The meeting will be available for live stream viewing and public input.
 To watch the meeting online click on the link https://www.portofgalveston.com/68/Watch-Meetings-Online

 The U.S. Coast Guard has regulatory authority to control and/or deny all vessel “Notice of Arrivals” transiting to U.S. Ports.
 All passenger and commercial vessels that have arrived or are expected to arrive at the port are in compliance with the current policies, procedures and guidelines of the U.S. Coast Guard, U.S. Customs and Border Protection and the federal Centers for Disease Control and Prevention.

 We continue to move cargo at our terminals while taking all precautions necessary to protect workers during the COVID-19 public health crisis.
 Cargo business is continuing strong with record revenues for the first quarter.